finm-32900/finm-32900.github.io/_sources/lectures/Week2/what_is_a_build_system.md

 ```
 Now, consider the `dodo.py` example file above.
 When written as a `Makefile` to be used with GNU Make, it would look like this:

-Certainly!
-Here's a similar (but not exactly equivalent) workflow of the provided `dodo.py` file translated into a `Makefile` for use with GNU Make.
-This Makefile will manage the same Python-based data science project, with tasks for data collection, preprocessing, analysis, model training, validation, and reporting.

 ```makefile
 # Makefile for managing a data science research project workflow